mangaluli/task_manager_HTML/README.md

 # **JS homework #1.**

 - ### A todo list.
-  - An iterface to manipulate a locally stored array of "tasks" <br> <br>
+  - An iterface for manipulating a locally stored array of "tasks" <br> <br>

 - ### **CDN's:**
   - #### Bootstrap